pranav04katiyar/Java_Backend/src/A_OOPS/2_Encapsulation.md

 -
 >Wrapping up of data (state) and methods (behavior) together into a single unit (i.e. class) and also hiding the data from outside world (i.e. data hiding).

-_How Encapsulation implements OOPs concept?_
+_How Encapsulation implements OOPS concept?_
 -
 1. Maintainability - Encapsulated code easy to maintain.
 2. Flexibility - Encapsulated code is easy to change.